Germany's long anti-nuclear protest ends | DW | 29.12.2021

 "Therefore, our commitment is not yet over," said one of the activists.
 Shortly after, someone starts playing the guitar.

-The protesters leave the Brokdorf plant singing tonight.
+The protesters leave the Brokdorf plant singing.
 For the first time in 35 years, they're also leaving as winners.

 The Belgian government has said all of the country's existing nuclear energy plants will close by 2025.
 However, Belgium will invest in future nuclear technology.